DC Pension Developments & Current Issues

 Ashish Kapur, Head of European Institutional Solutions, SEI

-The New Pensions Landscape - An Eye to the past is a Guide to the Future
+An Eye to the Past is a Guide to the Future

 Over the past decade, developments such as auto-enrolment and introduction of new flexibilities have transformed the pensions market almost beyond recognition.
 Today, a multitude of uncertainties, both political and economic, have made it difficult to predict what lies in store over the coming years.
 But, of one thing we can be sure, the need for high quality governance and the ability of providers to deliver increasingly personalised benefits and communications.
 This presentation shares SEI’s learnings and experiences from its almost unique standpoint of running a Master Trust for 10 years along with our hopes and predictions for the future.

 13.20 : Session 3: TPR Update & The Future of Pensions

 An update on the Pensions Regulator’s current priorities, in particular looking at the new responsibilities around authorisation and ongoing regulation of master trusts.
 There will also be an update on TPR’s ongoing work on the 21st century trustee, raising standards of trusteeship and governance.

 Will Aitkin, Director, Deloitte Total Reward and Benefits Ltd

 DC: The End of One Size Fits All Pensions